MikeKneeB/quartz-site/content/Salvage Union - Ashkar/Adventures/7 Heart of Ash.md

 Its emergence does not go unnoticed, the various eyes of an [[Invoke Arms]] orbital research station around Ash, and the [[Adamant Arch Planetary]] controlled blink-gate at the L1 point between Ash and the star Focis is mobilising as fast as possible.

+# Mission Report

+## 1
+- Flight up
+- Dock pad
+- Got access shard
+- Piece together what happened

+## 2
+- Explore some parts of the facility
+- Learn more of the truth
+- Hack in for maps
+- Go down to the security room
+- Attacked and fight off security drone

 # Adventure Setup

 This is intended as a mega-dungeon type area, with the crew making multiple forays into the Ignis L433 system, to probably find some way to stop, shut-down, or otherwise disable the waking of the shard of **Senex Bellator** the god-machine tyrant heart of the facility.